 Although having all the puzzles be this way might seem like it would be dull, this is really just the interface to solving the puzzles.
 The puzzles themselves might be about all kinds of different things.
 The puzzles are free to increase in subtlety and complexity, but unlike a traditional adventure game, where the rules change on a whim, in Taiji the player knows from very early on that in order to solve puzzles, they need to interact with these panels.

 Taiji is being developed by myself, Matthew VanDevander.
 You can keep up with the game by following the blog.
 I do occasional livestreams of development on twitch.
 I archive those streams on YouTube.
-Or if that’s not enough, you can also follow me on twitter: @mvandevander.
+Or if that’s not enough, you can also follow development on twitter: @taijigame.